The Uniformed: Release

-The Uniformed will have its World Premiere at the Concorso Internazionale portion of the Pardi di Domani competition of the 78th Locarno Film Festival on 15 August 2025, and compete for the Pardino d'Oro Arts3 Foundation for the Best International Short Film.
+The Uniformed had its World Premiere at the Concorso Internazionale portion of the Pardi di Domani competition of the 78th Locarno Film Festival on 15 August 2025, and competed for the Pardino d'Oro Arts3 Foundation for the Best International Short Film.

-On 2 and 10 October 2025, the film will be screened in Modes 1 short film programme of 2025 Vancouver International Film Festival along with other 5 short films.
+On 2 and 10 October 2025, the film screened in Modes 1 short film programme of 2025 Vancouver International Film Festival along with other 5 short films.